 - Contact details for both your firm and insurance offers

-- Copy of your personal statement
+- A copy of your personal statement.

 There are usually thousands of places still available, so it's likely you will find something suitable.